-Travel to Africa
+Travel to Africa!

-With Africa Classroom Connection and
+Travel With Africa Classroom Connection:

 This will not be a conventional package tour of Africa.
 While we will see wild animals on safari (a treasure of Africa!) most of the tour will be philanthropic and cultural.
 Seeing the need first-hand has a significant impact on those who join us.
 You will meet wonderful people and learn about the promise and challenges of education.
 Imagine 400 Zulu school children putting on a dance and music performance for their American visitors!
 Imagine trying to explain ice fishing or snow to high school students who have never experienced freezing weather.
 You will be surprised.
 You will have fun.
 You will see the world in a new way.